Urban exploration

-Urban exploration (often shortened as urbex and sometimes known as roof and tunnel hacking) is the exploration of manmade structures, usually abandoned ruins or hidden components of the manmade environment.
-Photography and historical interest/documentation are heavily featured in the hobby, sometimes involving trespassing onto private property.
-Urban exploration is also called draining (a specific form of urban exploration where storm drains or sewers are explored), urban spelunking, urban rock climbing, urban caving, building hacking, or mousing.
+Urban exploration (often shortened as urbex or urban ex, and sometimes known as roof and tunnel hacking) is the exploration of manmade structures, usually abandoned ruins or hidden components of the built environment.
+Photography and historical documentation are heavily featured in the hobby, generally involving trespassing onto private property.

+Urban exploration is also called draining (exploring storm drains or sewers), urban spelunking, urban rock climbing, urban caving, building hacking, or mousing.

-The activity presents various risks, including physical danger, the possibility of arrest and punishment if done illegally and/or without permission, and the risk of encountering squatters.
+The activity presents risks including physical danger, the possibility of arrest and punishment if done illegally and/or without permission, and other hazards.
 Some activities associated with urban exploration may violate local or regional laws, certain broadly interpreted anti-terrorism laws, or can be considered trespassing or invasion of privacy.
-Encountering squatters, who are unauthorized occupants in abandoned or unmonitored properties, can lead to unpredictable and potentially dangerous situations.
+Encountering squatters in abandoned or unmonitored properties can lead to unpredictable and potentially dangerous situations.

 History

+Early Urban exploration

+By the early 1800s, the Catacombs of Paris were a popular site for urban exploration.
+Philibert Aspairt died in the Catacombs in 1793 and his remains were only discovered in 1804.
+Unofficial explorers, known as "cataphiles," held secret concerts and painted murals within the Catacombs throughout the 19th century.

+In 1861, the poet Walt Whitman recounted his exploration of the Atlantic Avenue Tunnel in Brooklyn.